flintlib/flint/doc/source/ca_qqbar.rst

 A :type:`ca_qqbar_t` represents a real or complex algebraic number (an element of `\overline{\mathbb{Q}}`) by its unique reduced minimal polynomial in `\mathbb{Z}[x]` and an isolating complex interval.
+The precision of isolating intervals is maintained automatically to ensure that all operations on :type:`ca_qqbar_t` instances are exact.

 This type is useful for representing individual algebraic numbers of moderate degree (up to 100, say).
 An arithmetic operation